-The SENDCO has completed the NASENDCO qualification and participates in termly meetings with the area SEND Lead as well as SEND Briefings organised by the LA.
+The SENDCO has completed the NASENDCO qualification and Level 7 Exams Access Training and participates in termly meetings with the area SEND Lead as well as SEND Briefings organised by the LA.
 All teachers are teachers of children and young people with SEND and receive appropriate and regular training organised by the SENDCO during INSETs - this year staff received training on graduated approach and HQT, dyslexia support, ASD and ADHD.
 The Learning Support Assistants have received Precise Monitoring Training.
-Two members of Staff (including the SENDCO) have completed STEPS training in May 2021, all teachers have received STEPS training in September 2021.
+Two members of Staff (including the SENDCO) have completed STEPS training in May 2021 and January 2023, all teachers have received STEPS training in September 2021 and again in February 2023.